 Faculty & Staff

 Trent M Kays (ABD, University of Minnesota) is a writer, teacher, digital rhetorician, and internet researcher.
-Beginning fall 2015, he is a new Assistant Professor in the Department of English and Foreign Languages at Hampton University.
+Serving since fall 2015, he is an Assistant Professor in the Department of English and Foreign Languages at Hampton University.

 His research primarily interrogates the roles of digital rhetoric, critical pedagogy, crowdsourcing, and the Internet in political, cultural, and social movements.
 His dissertation explores expertise, knowledge production, and crowdsourcing on citizen-data websites.